-- Make sure your employee has access to the company network before their first day.
+- Make sure they have access to the company network.

-- On their first day, introduce them to the team and make them feel welcome.
+- On their first day, introduce them to the team.

-- During their first week, ensure that he/she fills out all important documents.
+- Ensure that he/she fills out all important documents.

-- Ensure that your employee starts on a training plan to acquire knowledge about company rules and procedures.
+- Ensure that your employee starts on a training plan.

-- Ask the employee for feedback about their onboarding experience and make changes as needed.
+- Ask for feedback about the onboarding experience.

 What's the difference between employee onboarding and orientation?